Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 Freedom Debt Relief is a nationwide debt relief company that provides debt settlement services and education.
 The company requires applicants to have at least $7,500 of unsecured debt.
 Its fees vary by location and range from 15% to 25%, depending on the state where the client lives and the amount of debt they enroll.
 Though user credit suffers in the short term, Freedom Debt Relief’s credit score impact study, which was updated in 2022, found that most customers saw credit score recovery in 36 to 45 months.

-- No fees charged until settlement reached
+- No fees until settlement reached, authorized by client

 - Works with high debt amounts

-- Negative impact on credit
+- Short-term impact on credit

 What is Freedom Debt Relief?

 Freedom Debt Relief (FDR) specializes in debt resolution services, also known as debt negotiation and debt settlement, for those grappling with overwhelming debt.
 Having been in business since 2002, FDR touts a record of having resolved over $15 billion in debt and serving over 850,000 clients.
 It’s a Platinum member of the International Association of Professional Debt Arbitrators and part of the American Fair Credit Council.

 If you have $7,500 or more in unsecured debt, FDR will work to help you negotiate a settlement with your creditors for as low as 50% of what you owe.